isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1592.md

 **Description**

 Used by tax professionals for over 10 years and an easy-to-use yet comprehensive Singapore Corporate Tax solution.
 SINGTAX Corporate empowers tax personnel to work smarter and more efficiently resulting in productivity increase of up to 50% or more.
-Able to e-file Form C-S seamlessly from within the software, SINGTAX Corporate currently supports IRAS #SeamlessFilingFromSoftware (#SFFS) for Tax Agents initiative as part of the accounting industry’s digitalization.
+Able to e-file Form C-S seamlessly from within the software, SINGTAX Corporate currently supports IRAS #SeamlessFilingFromSoftware (#SFFS) for Tax Agents initiative as part of the accounting industry's digitalization.

 ## Solution Packages Option(s)